 As lead consultant they’ll advise you on any additional consultant appointments required to carry out the project (such as structural engineer, party wall surveyor, approved inspector for building control etc) and coordinate their work.

 Using an architect you are greatly enhancing your chances of a successful planning approval.
 The right architect may seem expensive but, after one or two failed attempts at planning with a cheap and unqualified draftsman or ‘designer’ you’ll soon discover that’s a false economy.
 The right architect will sail through planning at first attempt, saving you time and money in the long run.
-More here about the time and cost of getting to planning.
+Click here for more information on the time it takes to get planning permission and click here for more information on the cost of getting to planning.

 Compliance with regulations